-As our home learning offering has evolved, we are now delivering "live learning" to our pupils via video conferencing software.
-Our Teachers are once again able to interact with their pupils, support them during lessons and help them keep learning and making progress.
-Parents have received communication and invitations how to participate in these sessions.
+As our home learning offering evolved, we delivered "live learning" to our pupils via video conferencing software.
+Our Teachers were once again able to interact with their pupils, support them during lessons and help them keep learning and making progress.
+Parents received communication and invitations how to participate in these sessions.

-There are several documents that we have shared with parents in regards to remote learning.
-These have also been uploaded to our 'Policies' section, which you can find by clicking here.
+There were several documents that we have shared with parents in regards to remote learning.
+These were uploaded to our 'Policies' section, which you can find by clicking here.

 There are some very helpful, clear instruction videos to help you and your child navigate the site and complete the teacher-set '2dos' here.
 Watch them to find out more.